connorblask/GVSU-CIS350-myKeys/README.md

 * make sure that the path to the project and for gnupg is the same as written inside the code

 ## Run Instructions
-* Run the configuration tab through the GUI
+* Run the configuration tab through the GUI to create a config file
 * Run the google cloud server
 * Run Keylogger payload
 * Connect to server through GUI download tab (IP: 35.231.244.179)